knowcoder12/mcp/README.md

 **Respone**
 1. its have id jsonrpc but
 2. result in result it have given list of all tool as u called the tool/list so its like this

+## why json rpc not rest api
+1. so understand as rpc is lightweight as not imp to use http
+2. bi directional -> server can also send info to client
+3. its transport agnostic means u u can use any transprt layer protocol http or anything else

+## Mcp types of server
+local and remote server
+1. local : so in this type of server stdio is used what is it so stdin means input the program reads how it work host launches server as suborocess on machine host client write json rpc message int server as stdin server read those message and give stdout used for local work like related to ur machine super fast and all, nitish campusx had given a good example to understand this better if u want u can check it out his mcp arch 3rd video

+2. remote : (http+sse)-: host send a post req with json rpc as payload, this also use all authentication used in http
+sse: its an extention of http, used to stream msg so instead of sending big chunk in one go it send it in small chuncks

+## the lifecycle of mcp
+now we will try to understand how client and server connect to each other this is three way req res based  -: checkout video no. 4 for seeing the file and code used to develop connetion
+1. client send a req with some info to server
+2. server send res
+3. cleint again send a confimation

+between all his server cleint cant send anything to each other

+**version negotiation**
+its means like if server and client have different prtocol ver. so it will check its config if cleint have that server server with it if yes they can connect f no they wont connect

+**capability negotiation**
+so this is the way trough which cleint and server exchange their feature with each other
+1. understand what feature client offer to server : cleint give root acess if want to fetch some files or read anything
+2. sampling : server can also send to use some tool like ai server want to use cleint ai for some task eg. summarization
+3. there can be case where eg. server want to acess github but it didnt have the key to acess so alert cleint to give it

+1. Now what server offer to cleint : prompts u can give tools , resources and logging is also can be shared

+**Subcapblity**
+listchanged : so take a case where a new tool is added to server in between so now server will tell client okay so now i have this capablity too

+## tool discovering
+So understand this thing every